OpenVnmrJ/OpenVnmrJ/README.md

 # OpenVnmrJ

+OpenVnmrJ is the open-sources parts of Varian and Agilent's VnmrJ 4.2, now owned by the University of Oregon and is free and open source software.
+Read more about OpenVnmrJ and the history of VnmrJ at [Background](http://openvnmrj.org/Background).

+OpenVnmrJ does not contain console software, example FIDs, NMRPipe or ChemPack, however during installation, these will be copied from your existing
+VnmrJ 4.2 into the OpenVnmrJ directory.
+The /vnmr symlink will be changed to point to OpenVnmrJ and your existing VnmrJ 4.2 installation will be untouched.

-Most of the code for OpenVnmrJ.
-If you want to use OpenVnmrJ, download the release appropriate for your OS.
+If you want to use or test OpenVnmrJ, download the release appropriate for your OS, see Releases below.

 ## Releases

 The latest binary releases for OpenVnmrJ are available from [Releases](https://github.com/OpenVnmrJ/OpenVnmrJ/releases).
 There are releases for:
-- RHEL/CentOS 6.3
-- RHEL/CentOS 6.7
+- RHEL/CentOS: Built on CentOS 6.3, tested on 6.3 and 6.7
-- Ubuntu Trusty Tahr (14.04)
+- Ubuntu: Built and tested on Trusty Tahr (14.04)
-- OS X 10.11 (El Capitan)
+- OS X: Built on 10.11 (El Capitan) and tested on 10.11 and 10.10 (Yosemite)
-- ?
-OS X 10.10 (Yosemite)
-- ?
-OS X 10.9 (Mavericks)

 ## Read more